-The psychoactive drug MDMA, aka molly, coupled with psychotherapy could be a revolutionary ingredient for the treatment of Post Traumatic Stress Disorder (PTSD), which affects roughly 9 million people in the U.S. every year.
+The psychoactive drug MDMA, aka molly, coupled with psychotherapy could be a revolutionary ingredient for treating Post Traumatic Stress Disorder (PTSD), which affects roughly 9 million people in the U.S. every year.

-In 2017, The FDA (Food and Drug Administration) granted breakthrough therapy status to MDMA-assisted psychotherapy, but unfortunately the compound remains a Schedule 1 drug alongside marijuana, heroin and LSD, which the government says have no accepted medical use and and an elevated risk of abuse.
+In 2017, The FDA (Food and Drug Administration) granted breakthrough therapy status to MDMA-assisted psychotherapy.
+Still, unfortunately, the compound remains a Schedule 1 drug alongside marijuana, heroin, and LSD, which the government says have no accepted medical use and an elevated risk of abuse.

 The protocol does not use the street version but pure doses of the substance, along with residential stay and outpatient psychotherapy sessions.

 Fortunately, a foundation that exists to support Navy SEALs, some of the most high-performing individuals in the world, became the first military-serving nonprofit to step up and fund critical research into MDMA-assisted psychotherapy for PTSD.